The information of Preventing with Experts' pipeline is only aimed at veterinary medical professionals.

 Vaccine administration video

-When the objective is to reduce brucellosis prevalence to a minimum, B19 CZV OCULAR is the vaccine of choice for mass vaccination since:
+When the goal is to keep brucellosis prevalence to a minimum, B19 CZV OCULAR is the vaccine of choice for mass vaccination because:

-A single dose confers suitable immunity in a similar way to that induced by the classical subcutaneous vaccine.
+• A single dose confers suitable immunity in par with that induced by the classical subcutaneous vaccine.

-With the exception of bulls (in which safety has not been fully assessed), it can be used in both young and adult animals, including pregnant and lactating cows, causing minimal side effects (less than 3% of induced abortions and shedding of the vaccine strain in milk).
+• Except in bulls (where safety has not been fully assessed), it can be used in both young and adult animals, including pregnant and lactating cows, causing minimal side effects (less than 3% of induced miscarriages and shedding of the vaccine strain in milk).

-A program based on the conjunctival vaccination of the whole population (with the exception of bulls), being repeated every two years for at least one animal generation (5 to 8 years), is the most practical, economical, and effective strategy to control the disease.
-As an alternative, the vaccination of the whole population the first year and then applying the exclusive vaccination of young replacement heifers in the ensuing years will also control the disease, reducing the prevalence to a minimum compatible with the further application of a testing and slaughtering eradication program.
+• A program based on the conjunctival vaccination of the whole population (with the exception of bulls) repeated every two years for at least one animal generation (5 to 8years), is the most practical, affordable, and effective strategy to control brucellosis disease.
+As an alternative, vaccination of the whole population the first year and then only young replacement heifers in the ensuing years will also control the disease, reducing the prevalence to a minimum compatible with the further application of a test and slaughter eradication program.

-Unlike the classical B-19 subcutaneous vaccine, B19 CZV OCULAR induces a very weak and short-lasting serological response, which does not interfere in the long term when applied exclusively in young replacement heifers of 3-4 months of age.
+Unlike the classical B-19 subcutaneous vaccine, B19 CZV OCULAR induces a very weak and short-lasting serological response, which does not interfere in the long term when applied exclusively in young replacement heifers aged 3 to 4 months.

-In the absence of secondary antigenic contacts, most vaccinated heifers become negative in both RBT and CFT brucellosis tests between 6 and 8 months after vaccination.
+In the absence of secondary antigenic contacts, most vaccinated heifers show negative RBT and CFT brucellosis tests between 6 and 8 months after vaccination.
 Thus, this weak antibody response minimizes or even abrogates the potential interference in the conventional serological tests used in test and slaughter eradication programs.